What is Fetal Reduction?

 For example, it is 40 weeks for a singleton, whereas, for twins, it is 36 weeks.
 This reduces dramatically to 32 to 33 weeks for triplets and 28 to 29 weeks for quadruplets.

-When Is The Procedure Typically Done?
+When is the Fetal Reduction Procedure Typically Done?

 It is usually done between 11 to 14 weeks of pregnancy.
 It could be done in combination with the first-trimester screening.
 The procedure usually does not have any adverse effect on the surviving fetus.